oaregithub/oare_mono/README.md

 For the production connection, create a new connection with a name of your choice.
 The hostname is "oare-0-3.c4t2up2es1cx.us-west-2.rds.amazonaws.com" (without the quotes).
 The username is "oare".
 Ask another team member for the password.

 For the readonly connection, create another connection with a name of your choice.
 The hostname is the same as the production connection and the username is "oare_readonly".
 Again, ask another team member for the password.
-We recommend clicking the box that says "Store in keychain" so you don't have to type the password in every time you want to connect.
+We recommend clicking the box that says "Store in keychain", if available, so you don't have to type the password in every time you want to connect.

 ### Create a Local Copy of the Database